ivyla/portfoliov1/README.md

 # personalsitev2
+Hi welcome to the code repo for my site!!
 I created the design for my website this time and now I'm going to build a revamped version of it, this time using React!
+High fidelity mockups were created using Adobe Xd.
+I will be updating this README as I'm working on the site :-)

 <h1> Technologies Used: </h1>
 <br/>